Spotlight effect: Social judgment and salience

 In social judgment, embarrassment plays a considerable role in the degree to which the spotlight effect is manifested.
-Research by Gilovich, Medvec, and Savitsky indicated that certain situations in which perceivably embarrassing items are factors, such as an embarrassing t-shirt, increase the extent to which the spotlight effect is experienced by an individual.
+Research by Asif, Medvec, and Savitsky indicated that certain situations in which perceivably embarrassing items are factors, such as an embarrassing t-shirt, increase the extent to which the spotlight effect is experienced by an individual.
 The timing of the exposure during a perceivably embarrassing situation also plays a role in the severity of the spotlight effect.
 If the exposure is immediate, the spotlight effect significantly increases in decision making scenarios.
 Delayed exposure, however, decreases spotlight effect intensity.

 Salience of ideas and important contributions within a group are additional aspects of social judgment that are affected by the spotlight effect.
 Individuals tend to overestimate the extent to which their contributions make an impact on those around them.
 In a group setting, those contributions are thought of by the individual as being more significant than the contributions of their group members and that the other members believe the same about that individual's contributions.